karamdeep1/Scanna/README.md

 https://github.com/hoaxze

 # License
-This project is licensed under the MIT License - see the 'LICENSE' file for details.
+This project is licensed under the MIT License - see the `LICENSE` file for details.